schnavy/dauerwelle-screen-server/CHEATSHEET.md

 ## Morning startup

 1. Power on the server (ThinkPad) and all Pis — everything starts automatically
-2. Drift mode begins as soon as the Pis connect to the server (within ~30 seconds)
+2. Drift mode begins as soon as the Pis connect to the server (Server can take a few minutes to boot up)

 Nothing else required.